-Organized in 1976, the Integrated Chemists of the Philippines (ICP) is the accredited professional organization of registered Chemists and registered Chemical Technicians under the Professional Regulation Commission (PRC).
+Organized in 1976, the Integrated Chemists of the Philippines (ICP) is the accredited integrated professional organization of registered chemists and registered chemical technicians under the Professional Regulation Commission (PRC).
 The ICP is concerned with matters related to the professional practice of chemistry and other legal aspects.
-The ICP works closely with the Board of Chemistry of the PRC.
+The ICP works closely with the Professional Regulatory Board of Chemistry of the PRC.

-Individuals who pass the Chemist licensure examination qualify for full membership in the ICP and those who pass the requirements for Chemical Technician qualify for associate membership.
-The ICP also accepts non-board qualified chemistry professionals as associate members.
-Both full and associate members may participate in ICP activities, and are also entitled to discounted registration rates for the annual Philippine Chemistry Congress.
-However, only full members have the right to nominate, vote for, and hold an elected ICP board position.
+Individuals who pass the annual chemist licensure examination qualify for regular membership in the ICP, while those who pass the requirements for Chemical Technician qualify for associate membership.
+Foreign nationals who have been granted by the PRC to practice their chemistry profession in the country are likewise qualified for foreign membership.
+All types of members may participate in events organized by the ICP such as seminars and conferences, and are also entitled to avail of discounted registration rates for the annual Philippine Chemistry Congress.
+However, only active regular members have the right to nominate, vote for, and hold an elected ICP board position.

 The ICP is a nationwide society.
-The principal organization is the ICP National Chapter and there are seven regional chapters: Bacolod, Cebu, Leyte, Negros Oriental, Panay, Northern Mindanao (Regions X, XII, ARMM, CARAGA) and Southern Mindanao.
-In addition, it also has special clusters found in the Industrial Technology Development Institute at the Department of Science and Technology (ITDI-DOST) and the Forensics Chemistry cluster (Philippine National Police, PNP).
+The principal organization is the Manila-based ICP National Chapter and there are twelve regional chapters: Central Luzon, Calabarzon, Bicol, Bacolod, Cebu, Eastern Visayas, Negros Oriental, Panay, Northern Mindanao (Regions X, ARMM, CARAGA), Southern Mindanao, Zamboanga Peninsula, and SOCCSKSARGEN.
+In addition, it also has special clusters found in the Cordillera Administrative Region, Industrial Technology Development Institute at the Department of Science and Technology, Philippine National Police Crime Laboratory, and United Laboratories.

 The ICP is a founding member of the Philippine Federation of Chemistry Societies (PFCS), together with the Kapisanang Kimika ng Pilipinas (KKP), the Philippine Association of Chemistry Teachers (PACT), and the Philippine Association of Chemistry Students (PACS).
 The ICP is also a founding member of the Federation of Asian Chemical Societies (FACS), and is the country’s official representative to the International Union of Pure and Applied Chemistry (IUPAC).